 How do we queer the Women, Peace and Security agenda?

-My research area is queering women, peace and security.
-To ground this research in day-to-day practices, I consider how the Women, Peace and Security (WPS) agenda can better include LGBTQ (lesbian, gay, bisexual and transgender and queer) voices in gender, peace and security initiatives.
+My research area is queering women, peace and security, considering how the Women, Peace and Security (WPS) agenda can better include LGBTQ (lesbian, gay, bisexual and transgender and queer) voices.

 5 Key Recommendations